Man accused of stealing firetruck arrested in Sacramento County

 Not far down the road, police say the suspect picked up a woman before resuming his high-speed drive.

-Authorities chased the pair for about two hours before the man was taken into custody near Orville.
+Authorities chased the pair for about two hours before the man was taken into custody near Oroville.